silversub/terraform/setup_cli.md

       Usage: terraform [-version] [-help] <command> [args]

       The available commands for execution are listed below.
       The most common, useful commands are shown first, followed by less common or more advanced commands.
-If you're just getting started with Terraform, stick with the common commands.
+If you're just getting started with Terraform on {{site.data.keyword.cloud_notm}}, stick with the common commands.
 For the other commands, please read the help and Docs  before usage.

       Common commands:
           apply              Builds or changes infrastructure
-          console            Interactive console for Terraform interpolations
-          destroy            Destroy Terraform-managed infrastructure
+          console            Interactive console for Terraform on {{site.data.keyword.cloud_notm}} interpolations destroy            Destroy Terraform on {{site.data.keyword.cloud_notm}}-managed infrastructure
           env                Workspace management
-          fmt                Rewrites config files to canonical format get                Download and install modules for the configuration graph              Create a visual graph of Terraform resources import             Import existing infrastructure into Terraform
+          fmt                Rewrites config files to canonical format get                Download and install modules for the configuration graph              Create a visual graph of Terraform on {{site.data.keyword.cloud_notm}} resources import             Import existing infrastructure into Terraform on {{site.data.keyword.cloud_notm}}
-          init               Initialize a Terraform working directory
-          output             Read an output from a state file plan               Generate and show an execution plan providers          Prints a tree of the providers used in the configuration push               Upload this Terraform module to Atlas to run refresh            Update local state file against real resources show               Inspect Terraform state or plan
-          taint              Manually mark a resource for recreation untaint            Manually unmark a resource as tainted validate           Validates the Terraform files
-          version            Prints the Terraform version
-          workspace          Workspace management
+          init               Initialize a Terraform on {{site.data.keyword.cloud_notm}} working directory output             Read an output from a state file plan               Generate and show an execution plan providers          Prints a tree of the providers used in the configuration push               Upload this Terraform on {{site.data.keyword.cloud_notm}} module to Atlas to run refresh            Update local state file against real resources show               Inspect Terraform on {{site.data.keyword.cloud_notm}} state or plan taint              Manually mark a resource for recreation untaint            Manually unmark a resource as tainted validate           Validates the Terraform on {{site.data.keyword.cloud_notm}} files version            Prints the Terraform on {{site.data.keyword.cloud_notm}} version workspace          Workspace management

       All other commands:
           debug              Debug output management (experimental)
-          force-unlock       Manually unlock the Terraform state
-          state              Advanced state management
+          force-unlock       Manually unlock the Terraform on {{site.data.keyword.cloud_notm}} state state              Advanced state management
       ```
       {: screen}

-2. Install the {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform.
+2. Install the {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform on {{site.data.keyword.cloud_notm}}.

-   **Install provider for Terraform v0.13**
+   **Install provider for Terraform on {{site.data.keyword.cloud_notm}} v0.13**

-   You can use the provided function block to use the IBM Terraform provider registry to support Terraform version 0.13.0
+   You can use the provided function block to use the IBM Terraform on {{site.data.keyword.cloud_notm}} provider registry to support Terraform on {{site.data.keyword.cloud_notm}} version 0.13.0

     **Syntax**